jfrog/partner-integrations/PagerDuty/Pipelines/BuildNotifications/README.md

 2. Create a new Pipelines integration for your SCM provider.
 [Visit the official documentation.](https://www.jfrog.com/confluence/display/JFROG/Managing+Pipelines+Integrations)
 3. Create a new pipeline YAML definition that uses the new PagerDuty Events integration above to send build notifications to PagerDuty.
 4. Replace `<MyPagerDutyIntegration>` with the name of the Pipelines integration for Pagerduty
-5. Replace `<PagerDutyIntegrationKey>` with the integration key obtained from PagerDuty service UI.
 ````text
 resources:
   - name: pagerDutyGitRepo